Fast Byzantine Total Order Broadcast: Model and Background

-\para{Adversary and faults} Faulty processes are Byzantine~\cite{byz-generals-toplas82}, \ie they may deviate arbitrarily from the algorithm they are assigned.
-Byzantine processes know each other, and may collude and coordinate their actions.
-We assume that at most $\faultcount$ servers are Byzantine, with $n = \rp{5\faultcount + 1}$; we make no assumption about the number of faulty clients.\footnote{ If client and servers overlap, the maximum number of faulty clients might be constrained by the server Byzantine threshold.
-For example, if every process is both server and client, less than one-fifth of clients will end up being faulty. } We assume an adaptive adversary, meaning that, subject to the Byzantine threshold constraint, the adversary can choose which processes to compromise based on system and protocol state.
-We make no assumption about confidentiality, the adversary can eavesdrop on any link.
-As the algorithms presented in this paper make no use of cryptography, we make no assumption about the adversary being computationally bounded.\footnote{ In practice, authenticated links over Wide Area Networks are often established by means of cryptographic key exchange protocols and message authentication codes, \eg using TLS.
-Relying on cryptographic primitives may require additional assumptions on the power of the adversary to ensure the safety of the implementations. }
+\paragraph{Adversary and faults.} Faulty processes are Byzantine~\cite{byz-generals-toplas82}: they may deviate arbitrarily from the algorithm.
+Byzantine processes may collude and coordinate their actions.
+We assume that at most $\faultcount$ servers are Byzantine, with $n = 5\faultcount + 1$~\cite{qu-hq-sosp05}; we make no assumption about the number of faulty clients.\footnote{ If client and servers overlap, the client Byzantine threshold may be constrained by the server Byzantine threshold, \eg up to one fifth of clients may fail under full overlap. } We assume an adaptive adversary that can choose which processes to compromise based on system and protocol state.
+The adversary can eavesdrop on any link.
+We make no assumption about the adversary's computational power since the proposed algorithms make no use of cryptography.\footnote{ Authenticated links over the Internet are often implemented with cryptographic key exchange protocols and message authentication codes.
+This may require additional assumptions on the adversary's power to ensure cryptography soundness. }